samsung-cnct/kraken-lib/DEVELOPERS.md

 ## Contribute code

-Before you set out to contribute code we recommend that you familiarize yourself with the K2 codebase.
+Before you set out to contribute code we recommend that you familiarize yourself with the kraken-lib codebase.

-_If you are interested in contributing code to K2 but do not know where to begin:_
+_If you are interested in contributing code to kraken-lib but do not know where to begin:_
 In this case you should
 [browse our issue tracker for open issues and tasks](https://github.com/samsung-cnct/k2/issues).
 You may want to start with beginner-friendly, easier issues